How to report a work injury

 Late reporting slows down the claims process.
 Prompt reporting helps your workers get the benefits they are entitled to and helps them get back to work faster.

 If you do not report a work-related injury within five days of being told about it, you may be subject to a fine up to $1,000 and/or an additional $10,000 administrative penalty may be applied.
-It may also mean the full cost of compensation and medical aid received by the injured worker is charged to you.
+It may also mean the full cost of compensation and medical aid received by the worker is charged to you.

 To complete the E1 form, you need: